Edward Uihlein: Horticulture

 Uihlein was a world traveler and particularly interested in park beautification.
 He sought out rare tropical plants and orchids for his personal collection and he owned the largest private conservatory in Chicago.
 In 1893, at the World's Columbian Exposition (Chicago World's Fair), Uihlein supplied most of the flowers and shrubs for the gardens.

-From 1894 to 1899, he served on the West Chicago Park Commission, a precursor to the Chicago Park District, and was called an "outspoken friend of flowers and plants".
+From 1894 to 1897, he served on the West Chicago Park Commission, a precursor to the Chicago Park District, and was called an "outspoken friend of flowers and plants".
 He is credited with creating Garfield Park's famous orchid exhibits.
-When ousted from his post on the commission he blamed it; "according to the American custom by the dictation of Politicians," and declared; "never again will I have anything to do with a political position".
+In 1897, Uihlein was removed from his commissionership of the West Parks by Governor Tanner.
+He blamed it; "according to the American custom by the dictation of Politicians," and declared; "never again will I have anything to do with a political position".

 In 1904, he was elected president of the Chicago Horticultural Society, the predecessor of the Chicago Botanic Garden in Glencoe, Illinois.

 Real estate

 In 1899, Uihlein purchased 134 acres on the west end of Geneva Lake and named the estate "Forest Glen".
 He commissioned his friend Jens Jensen from the Chicago Parks Department to create a beautiful landscape on the property.
 This helped Jensen immensely by giving him the confidence and connections to start his own firm.
 Uihlein kept the estate open to the public for all to enjoy.
-Unfortunately, the house burned to the ground in 1922 and the land was subdivided.
+Unfortunately, the house burned to the ground in 1922 and the land was sold off and subdivided.

 Edward Uihlein is considered a major contributor to Chicago's architectural landscape, responsible for the commissioning and construction of 57 Schlitz tied-houses from 1897 to 1905.
 Many of the buildings included the Schlitz logo, which Uihlein hired sculptor Richard Bock to create for the company in 1893.

 10 of the former Schlitz tied-houses and one stable building have been given landmark status by the Chicago City Council.

 Additionally, he was a founding member of the Chicago Heights Land Association.